facette/docs/content/docs/configuration/catalog.md

 configuration file; you can have as many of them, for instance if your polling/collect system is sharded into many storage backends.

+<span class="fa fa-warning"></span> In case of a syntax error or incorrect configuration setting, the server will
+continue its initialization and discard the bogus provider (a warning message will be output in the logs).

 Here's what a typical structure of a *provider* looks like:

 ```javascript